 There are many eCommerce marketplace builders available, but you need to do your research.
-It’s in your best interest to use a platform that both uses secure encryption methods, and who regularly monitors your site for you, in lieu of any threats.
+It’s in your best interest to use a platform that both uses secure encryption methods and regularly monitors your site for you, in lieu of any threats.

 Shopify and Magento are commonly used and are both highly trusted platforms.
-Do take time exploring the range of options available to you.
+Do take time to explore the range of options available to you.